Walker, Texas Ranger: Trial by Fire: Plot

 Meanwhile, Walker kills one of the Korean criminals in a confrontation, and Gage and Austin find a man who days earlier had attacked Harper with a punch, and take Harper's blood sample.
 While the taken sample matches the blood found at the second murder scene, the latter is discovered to contain strong traces of an antibiotic that was given to Harper on the same day as the attack, meaning the blood was planted.
 They confront the man who attacked Harper, but he refuses to talk, and they trick him into leading him to the man who attacked Austin and stole the exonerating evidence, and arrest them both.
 The remaining Korean criminals finally catch up to Jeremy after he is lured to them by his father's corrupt boss, who is allied with them.
 The criminals betray and murder the boss but just before they can kill Jeremy, the arriving Walker, Gage and Austin fight and kill the criminals.
 Jeremy then says his goodbyes to Josh, before being sent to live with an aunt in California.

 At the trial against Ranger Harper, Walker reveals the testimony from the men they arrested has revealed that the real culprit is ADA Garrett Evans.
 Exposed, Garrett snatches a bailiff's gun, takes the defense attorney hostage, and then angrily tries to shoot Harper, but Walker manages to disarm him by shooting the gun out his hand, and Harper knocks him down with a punch.
 As he is arrested, Garrett's motives for setting Harper up are revealed: his sister Charlene, whom Harper went to college with, developed an obsessive crush on him, but he didn't reciprocate her advances.
 She resorted to stalking him, but he continued to turn her down up until she eventually took her own life.
 Garrett blamed Harper for his sister's suicide and decided to pay him back; he hired the first man and the woman to get Harper's forensics, murdering the latter in the process, then murdered the child rapist (whose case he had also lost) in order to tie up some loose ends, and hired the second man to steal the exonerating evidence, all to destroy Harper's reputation and send him to prison.
 With the truth out, Harper is exonerated and everyone leaves to speak to the press.
 Walker leaves to return home, but the leader of the bank robbers returns, firing a gun, and Harper, Gage, and Austin shoot him dead.
 Alex looks down to see a single bullet wound in her left breast and falls to the ground.
-The camera "takes off" upward, showing a "bird's eye view" of Alex's unconscious body lying on the floor of the courthouse.
+The camera rises upward, showing a bird's-eye view of Alex's unconscious body lying on the floor of the courthouse.